NVIDIAGameWorks/RayTracingDenoiser/README.md

 respectively.
 These inputs should be prepared using the ``XXX_FrontEnd_PackRadiance`` function from ``NRD.hlsl``.
 It is recommended to clear infinite (sky) pixels using corresponding ``XXX_INF_DIFF / XXX_INF_SPEC`` macros.
 *REBLUR* denoises AO and SO for free, but at the same time real hit distances are needed for controlling denoising and specular tracking.
-To simplify this *REBLUR* suggests using ``REBLUR_FrontEnd_GetNormHitDist`` for hit distance normalization.
-This value needs to be passed in to ``REBLUR_FrontEnd_PackRadiance`` along with normalization parameters for further compression.
-Normalization parameters should be passed into *NRD* as ``HitDistanceParameters`` for diffuse and specular separately for internal use
+To simplify this, *REBLUR* suggests using ``REBLUR_FrontEnd_GetNormHitDist`` for hit distance normalization.
+This value needs to be passed into ``REBLUR_FrontEnd_PackRadiance``.
+Normalization parameters should be passed into *NRD* as ``HitDistanceParameters`` for diffuse and specular separately for internal hit distance de-normalization.

 * **IN\_SHADOWDATA** (RG16f+) - *SIGMA* input, needs to be packed using a ``XXX_FrontEnd_PackShadow``
 function from ``NRD.hlsl``.
 Infinite (sky) pixels must be cleared using ``XXX_INF_SHADOW`` macros